Our selection of gifts for photography enthusiasts to suit all budgets: from stocking filler ideas to DSLR cameras.

-Phone lenses do not allow the same creative freedom as a full on camera but they do make a difference and are a fun present if the photographer in your life uses their phone camera a lot and if you want to keep an eye on the budget.
+Phone lenses do not allow the same creative freedom as a full on camera but they do make a difference and are a fun present if the photographer in your life uses their phone camera a lot.

 This is present for people who like to be in front of the camera rather than behind one but it is also a great present for the photography enthusiast as it gives you the chance to see a professional at work and pick up some tips.

-Flyotgraphers are professional photographers in many locations around the work: you can book them for 30 minutes, one hour or two and they will take gorgeous photographs of you and your family in a location of your choice (or you can ask them to pick their faculties and make the most of their local knowledge.
+You can book them for 30 minutes, one hour or two and they promise to take gorgeous photographs of you and your family in a location of your choice (or you can ask them to pick their favorite and make the most of their local knowledge).

 I know a couple of companies offering this service, Localgrapher and Flytographer, although I haven’t yet had a session with them (it’s booked for February!
 I will report back!)

 I hope you enjoyed this selection of gift ideas for photography enthusiasts.
 Happy shopping!